Real Examples of Lawsuits Involving Parked Semi-Trucks Our Firm Has Handled

 Rules Governing Trucks Parked Beside Highways

 As a general rule, truckers must park in designated rest areas to avoid the risk of injury.
-When roadside parking is required, federal regulation 49 CFR 392.22 governs truckers warning other motorists of the truck’s presence.
+When roadside parking is required, federal regulation 49 CFR 392.22 governs what truckers must do to warn passing motorists of the parked truck.

 - The truck driver must immediately turn on the trailer’s hazard warning signal flashers when parking on the shoulder of a highway for reasons other than a traffic stop.